-The data you provide will be anonymised and your personal data will be stored securely and separately from the anonymised data.
-Your name and address will be removed from all of the documents used in the study, and you will be assigned a numerical code.
+The data you provide will be anonymised and personal data will be stored securely and separately from the anonymised data.
+Your child's name and address will be removed from all of the documents used in the study, and they will be assigned a numerical code.
 Any data traced back by this code will be stored separately so you will not be identifiable.
-The research team may use direct quotes from the online surveys in a report of the study results, but these will all be completely anonymised.
-You will not be identified in any reports/publications resulting from this research study and those reading them will not know who has contributed to the research study.
+The research team may use direct quotes from the online surveys in a report of the study results, but these will all be completely anonymised and a unique identifier will be used instead of real names.
+Your child will also not be identified in any reports/publications resulting from this research study and so those reading them will not know who has contributed to the research study.

-In certain exceptional circumstances where information arising from your participation indicates that you or others may be at significant risk of harm, the researcher may need to report this to an appropriate authority, in accordance with the UK General Data Protection Regulations (GDPR, 2018).
-This would usually be discussed with you first.
+In certain exceptional circumstances where information arising from you child's participation indicates that they or others may be at significant risk of harm, the researcher may need to report this to an appropriate authority, in accordance with the UK General Data Protection Regulations (GDPR, 2018).
+This would usually be discussed with them first.